 What does it mean if you dream of a goat, mountain goat, or herd of goats?
 Dreams can have a range of meanings and they are unique to the dreamer.
 So, there is not one cut and dry answer as to what a goat dream means.
-Sometime dreams are our mind’s way of processing leftover thoughts from the day.
+Sometimes dreams are our mind’s way of processing leftover thoughts from the day.
 Or they can be the mind’s way of creating a pleasant experience to soothe us.
-Fearful or anxious dreams can be a wake-up call to address something in our conscious that we’ve been avoiding.
+Fearful or anxious dreams can be a wake-up call to address something in our subconscious that we’ve been avoiding.
 Furthermore, dreams can also be messages from spirit guides and other souls.

 When it comes to understanding the meaning of your goat dream, it’s important to consider the way you view goats and the emotions you experienced in the dream.
 This can provide insights into what the dream is telling you.